 Anyhow, I put my foot down when it comes to excessive arguing and will pull over to get everyone quiet before I start again.
 When it’s only my own children in the car, it’s fine and everyone shapes up and when we get back on the road, no one is worse for the stop.

-But every once in a while when I am driving other children in the car, the unnamedwhole group becomes so wild, loud and over the top that it actually become dangerous for me to drive under those conditions.
+But every once in a while when I am driving other children in the car, the whole group becomes so wild, loud and over the top that it actually become dangerous for me to drive under those conditions.
 I have to pull over to calm and quiet them down a bit.

 This of course is completely embarrassing for my kids.
 But it is effective and driving off after an awkward “pull-over” results in a completely well behaved ride the rest of the way home.